Aureliustics/CodeHS-Plus/README.md

 <h1>CodeHS Plus</h1>
 <h3>Adds general utility and quality of life to CodeHS.
-Currently the only feature is saving sandbox links to collaborate on CodeHS easier.</h3>
+Currently the only features are saving sandbox links to collaborate on CodeHS easier, and copying assignment solution code to clipboard.</h3>

 <h1>Installation</h1>
 <ul>